Prehistoric Hi-Tech Nanospirals Barely Visible To The Naked Eye: Still Remain An Unsolved Mystery

 There were many speculations regarding the nanospirals.
 Some said they are forgery, but alternative history researchers think the artifacts offer proof of advanced ancient high-tech knowledge.

-However, the discovery of these prehistoric artifacts is very interesting, because the sophisticated technology required to make this kind of products - only goes back to the 1970s.
+However, the discovery of these prehistoric artifacts is very interesting, because the sophisticated technology required to make this kind of product - only goes back to the 1970s.